stackrev/vue_phonenumber_verifier/article/readme.md

 }
 ```

-With all that, running _yarn dev_ should give you a mock screen to look at.
+With all that done, running _yarn dev_ nd navigating to our browser, should give us the Welcome WebApp again, but with *Vuetify*.

 ## The Right Form of Numbers

-We want to give a nice experience to our users for inputting their numbers and going throught the verification flow.
+We want a nice experience while our users are inputting their numbers and going throught the verification flow.

-Start by creating a *PhoneValidate.vue* to replace the helloWorld component in the main.js with this:
+Let's craft them a UI.
+Start by creating a *PhoneValidate.vue* to replace the *helloWorld* component in *main.js* with this:
 ```jsx
 <template>
   <v-form v-if="mobileConfirmation === null" ref="form1" v-model="valid1" lazy-validation>